 Which? verdict on Bulb

-Bulb has gained customers quickly since its launch a couple of years ago.
-Indeed, half of its customers in our survey said they switched to it in the past year.
-In contrast, just 10% of British Gas customers in our survey joined it in the last year.
+Bulb has gained customers quickly since its launch five years ago.
+Indeed, 58% of its customers in our survey said they joined it in the past two years.
+In contrast, just 25% of British Gas customers in our survey joined it over the same period.

-It took a similar amount of time for Bulb to answer live chat, 9 minutes 29 seconds, against an average of 3 minutes 4 seconds for all companies we contacted this way.
+It took a similar amount of time for Bulb to answer live chat.
+It took an average 9 minutes 29 seconds, against an average of 3 minutes 4 seconds for all companies we contacted this way.

-Pros: Customers rate it excellent for handling complaints and accurate billing
+Pros: Customers rate it well for billing, customer service and handling complaints

-Cons: Slow to respond on the phone in our snapshot investigation, live chat often unavailable
+Cons: Slower than average to respond on the phone in our snapshot investigation

 Bulb electricity sources

-Bulb Energy says 10% of its gas is ‘green’.
+Bulb Energy says it's the biggest buyer of green gas for UK homes.
 This gas comes from biomethane produced from organic matter such as sewage and manure.
 The rest is carbon offset.

 Bulb Energy in the news